python-attrs/attrs/docs/why.rst

 …namedtuples?
 -------------

-The difference between :func:`collections.namedtuple`\ s and classes decorated by ``attrs`` is that the latter are type-sensitive and less typing aside regular classes:
+The difference between :func:`collections.namedtuple`\ s and classes decorated by ``attrs`` is that the latter are type-sensitive and require less typing as compared with regular classes:

 .. doctest::